22 Crazy Things Apple’s HomePod Can Do Around Your Home (2023 Guide)

 Here are a ton of useful tips and tricks to get the most out of your HomePod!

 1) Get To Know The HomePod Touch Controls

 Like all smart speakers, you primarily interact with the HomePod via voice control.
 But the HomePod also does give you a second interface: touch control.
-Though this interface is limited compared to your voice control options, it’s super hand when it comes to music controls.
+Though this interface is limited compared to your voice control options, it’s super handy when it comes to music controls.
 The top LED screen can be tapped once to play/pause a song, twice to skip to the next song, three times to skip to the previous song, and tapped and held to call up Siri.

 2) Use HomePod To Find Your iPhone